 The case in question involved an individual who, while being interrogated by the ED under the PMLA, made a statement that could potentially incriminate him in another ongoing investigation under the same Act.
-The ED sought to use this statement in the separate case to strengthen its argument against the accused.

 Court’s Findings: